 There was still a little time after our drinky to enjoy the gardens, where we sat and chatted.
 Living in the city, you can easily forget how quiet and calm the sound of the countryside is.
-We also posed for shameless, arthouse selfies 😀 Some of you may have experienced Ruby Slipper’s Daylesford adventures in real time if you like our official Facebook page or should you follow us on Instagram @iolantherubyslipper
+We also posed for shameless, arthouse selfies 😀 Some of you may have experienced Ruby Assembly’s Daylesford adventures in real time if you like our official Facebook page or should you follow us on Instagram @iolantherubyslipper

 After all that walking around lookin’ cute in the sun, M and I got kind of snacky.
 Lucky that our High Tea Under the Arches at Peppers Mineral Springs Retreat was right around the corner!
 Peppers Mineral Springs Retreat is a beautiful old-fashioned hotel which has undergone a luxurious modern renovation.
 We were kindly hosted by owners Chris Malden and Wayne Cross, who joined the gaggle of Melbourne writers as we enjoyed champagne, tea, dainty petit fours and scones-a-plenty under the arches of their elegant establishment.
 High Tea Under the Arches is served from 2-4 pm each Saturday and Sunday, bookings are essential.
 A perfect solution to Hen’s Days or relaxed celebrations with friends and family.